Your muscles, tendons and ligaments are what we call soft-tissues.

 If you are worried about your injury then you can seek urgent medical advice by calling the NHS helpline on 111 or by visiting A&E.

-What should I do within the first 72 hours?
+What should I do after the first three days?

 The use of a brace or splint may be helpful depending on the severity of the injury.